 - Knead and stretch the dough before rolling it.

-It can be so frustrating to work with pizza dough that won’t hold its shape!
-We suggest that you knead and stretch the dough for about 15 seconds before rolling it — this tightens the dough so that it doesn’t shrink down as you’re trying to roll it.
+Working with dough that won’t hold its shape can be so frustrating!
+We suggest you knead and stretch the crust for about 15 seconds before rolling it — this tightens the crust so that it doesn’t shrink down as you roll it.

 - Use parchment paper for the best results.

 After you’ve formed the dough ball, place it on a sheet of parchment paper before you take your rolling pin to it.
-This makes transferring the dough to the pan or pizza stone a lot easier.
+Transferring the dough to the sheet pan or stone so much easier.

-Once you have your perfectly shaped pizza dough ready, it’s time to add your favorite toppings!
+Once you have your perfectly shaped crust ready, it’s time to add your favorite toppings!
 This is a great moment to get your kids involved.
 They’ll love watching their creations bake up in the oven.

-The great news is, this is a yeast pizza dough recipe.
-So, you’ve got the amazing flavor of classic pizza dough with 00 flour, but without the hassle of using yeast!
+The great news is that this is a yeast-free pizza dough recipe.
+So, you’ve got the amazing flavor of a classic pizza dough with 00 flour, but without the hassle of using yeast!

 Equipment